lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 “Shawn Martin then discussed the selection process for all of the TCP projects.
 Though there are commonalities between them, selection runs differently for all 3 projects and each project runs fairly independently.
 Therefore, it becomes a question of how much should TCP coordinate collection between the three projects and how should TCP manage duplication.
 Scholars prefer that TCP duplicate titles between EEBO, Evans, and ECCO; librarians prefer to avoid duplication.
 The Board felt that it should receive a report of all duplicated materials, that TCP create an oversight group of librarians to coordinate the three projects, and where feasible TCP should try to minimize duplication.”
 (TCP Executive Board, “Meeting Minutes 2005-10-20.”)

+“To users working with the EEBO-TCP texts, the ECCO-TCP texts may form a useful adjunct, since for the latter some attempt was made to select works by authors who straddled the divide between the 17th and 18th centuries, the thought being that authors whose earlier works we had included in our 17th-century corpus could be “completed” by having their later works included in our 18th-century (ECCO-TCP) corpus.
+That helps account (for example) for **the heavy representation of Defoe** in ECCO-TCP.”
+(TCP, “Eighteenth Century Collections Online (ECCO) TCP”)